juanchel/rhymer/README.md

 ### Usage

+You can view the godocs [here](https://godoc.org/github.com/juanchel/rhymer).

-Import the project and get a new rhymer
+Import the project and get a new rhymer.

 ```go
 import (